 Segment 1 – Segment 1 is the Franklin Boulevard portion of the project, which begins at the intersection of Franklin Boulevard and East Tennessee Street (US Highway 90/State Road 10), then extends south along Franklin Boulevard to Lafayette Street, which is located just south of the Apalachee Parkway Bridge.
 The four lane roadway with a drainage ditch in the median was replaced by a two lane road, underground stormwater culverts, multi-use trails, lighting and lush landscaping.

-Segment 2 – Segment 2 is the Cascades Park segment that extends from Lafayette Street on the north to South Monroe Street on the southwest.
+Segment 2 – Segment 2 is Cascades Park which extends from Lafayette Street on the north to South Monroe Street on the southwest.
 This segment has a long and well-known history, from the early inhabitants of the region, to the founding of Tallahassee, through the Centennial Field era, to a contaminated site.
 It is now known as the City’s premier park with world class amenities such as the Capital City Amphitheater and the wildly popular Imagination Fountain.
-The park will provides habitat for the natural environment and stormwater capacity to relieve the chronic flooding problems along Franklin Boulevard and Lafayette Street.
+The park provides habitat for the natural environment and ample stormwater capacity to relieve the once chronic flooding problems along Franklin Boulevard and Lafayette Street.

 Segment 3 – Segment 3 is known as the FAMU Way Segment, based on the corridor’s proximity to the current and future extension of FAMU Way.
 This segment begins at South Monroe Street and extends west following the St. Augustine Branch to its confluence with the Central Drainage Ditch adjacent to Lake Bradford Road.
 As with every segment of the project, the goals are multi-faceted, with the overall objective of providing a multi-use trail located within a greenway setting that will link smaller community parks along with the overall reduction of flooding and improvement of the water quality of the St. Augustine Branch.